Cisco IronPort Web Security Appliance does not check for certificate revocation which could lead to MITM attacks

 A vulnerability in the web services interface of Cisco Adaptive Security Appliance (ASA) Software and Cisco Firepower Threat Defense (FTD) Software could allow an unauthenticated, remote attacker to trigger a denial of service (DoS) condition.
 This vulnerability is due to improper input validation when parsing HTTPS requests.
 An attacker could exploit this vulnerability by sending a malicious HTTPS request to an affected device.
 A successful exploit could allow the attacker to cause the device to reload, resulting in a DoS condition.

-A vulnerability in the Cisco Webex Network Recording Player for Microsoft Windows and the Cisco Webex Player for Microsoft Windows could allow an attacker to execute arbitrary code on an affected system.
-The vulnerability exist because the affected software improperly validates Advanced Recording Format (ARF) and Webex Recording Format (WRF) files.
-An attacker could exploit this vulnerability by sending a user a malicious ARF or WRF file via a link or an email attachment and persuading the user to open the file by using the affected software.
-A successful exploit could allow the attacker to execute arbitrary code on the affected system.
+Multiple vulnerabilities in Cisco Webex Network Recording Player for Windows and Cisco Webex Player for Windows could allow an attacker to execute arbitrary code on an affected system.
+The vulnerabilities are due to insufficient validation of certain elements of a Webex recording that is stored in the Advanced Recording Format (ARF) or Webex Recording Format (WRF).
+An attacker could exploit these vulnerabilities by sending a user a malicious ARF or WRF file through a link or email attachment and persuading the user to open the file with the affected software on the local system.
+A successful exploit could allow the attacker to execute arbitrary code on the affected system with the privileges of the targeted user.